dvelton/GitPet/README.md

 ## 🧩 Features

-* Live pet dashboard synced with GitHub activity
+* Live dashboard synced with GitHub activity
 * Contribution-based leveling and evolution system
 * Multiple pet types with unique personalities
 * Friendly reminders when your pet needs attention